How to Set Up File Storage in Flowise

 How do I set up file storage in Flowise?

-Create a Custom Tool node in Flowise that calls the Fastio upload API.
+Create a Custom Tool node in Flowise that calls POST https://api.fast.io/current/upload/ with multipart fields name, size, chunk, action=create, instance_id, and folder_id.
 Configure it with your API key and workspace ID, then connect it to your agent node.
-The agent will call the tool whenever it needs to save a file.
+You can also use Flowise's HTTP Request node with the same route.
 See the step-by-step guide above for the full code.

 Can Flowise save files to cloud storage?